What is the difference between a dispute and fraud?

 A dispute is a disagreement between you and a merchant when you use a debit or credit card for a purchase or a financial institution for a transaction conducted at an ATM.

 Fraud is when your card or your card/account information is stolen and used fraudulently by the person who stole it.

 Am I required to contact the merchant/financial institution?

-Yes.
+Yes - and it's important to contact the merchant first before contacting us or another financial institution.
 Visa will not process a dispute until you have contacted the merchant/financial institution in attempt to resolve the disputed charge regarding a refund.
 You can contact the merchant by phone, email or mail.